shahabmohamadi/Deck/README.md

 | `/help` | Show commands and shortcuts |
 | `/exit` | Exit AbuseIP |

-If you leave out the argument (for example, just `/check`), AbuseIP asks for it.
+If you leave out the argument (for example, just `/check`), deck asks for it.

 Aliases: `/ip` → `/check`, `/settings` → `/keys`, `/quit` and `/q` → `/exit`, `/?` → `/help`.